 Federal and state governments share responsibility for regulating utilities.
-Federal jurisdiction primarily relates to any interstate transmission and wholesale sales of electricity and transmission of natural gas between states.
+Federal jurisdiction primarily relates to any interstate electric transmission and wholesale sales of electricity and interstate transmission of natural gas between states.
 States and their public utility commissions generally regulate retail rates (charges to ratepayers, efficiency programs, local grid investments, and reliability costs).
-In addition, unless restructuring has been adopted, states approve the construction of new power plants.
-They also often decide which power plants may be built in their state and other resource planning matters.
-Before allowing utilities to change rates, regulators traditionally require a rate case review.
-This is called “cost of service” or “rate-of-return” model, but some states have developed multi-year performance-based regulation.
-State regulators review evidence to determine how much revenue is needed for the utility to recover its costs and earn a reasonable profit.
+In addition, unless restructuring has been adopted, states approve the construction of new power plants .
+In restructured states, the prices for generation and transmission are set in the regional wholesale markets.
+Before allowing utilities to change rates, regulators usually require a rate case review.
+Traditional rate cases use a “cost-of-service” or “rate-of-return” model, but some states have developed multi-year performance-based regulation.
+State regulators review evidence to determine how much revenue is needed for the utility to recover its costs and have an opportunity to earn a reasonable profit.
 The state then sets the rates based on the required revenue.
 Once established, those prices remain in place until a new rate case is filed and approved.
-A rate case ensures transparency by allowing scrutiny of all a utility’s costs.
+A rate case ensures transparency by allowing scrutiny of all a utility’s costs and revenues.
 It determines fair rates based on evidence.
-Regulators can review costs, applying decreases that might partially offset a proposed rate increase.
+Regulators can review costs and revenues, applying decreases that might partially offset a proposed rate increase.
 They can also disallow certain costs or reject certain future planned expenditures.
 This process ensures a transparent examination of utility costs based on intervenor participation, evidence, and analysis.

 The most common types of alternative ratemaking are the following:

-- Formula rate plans allow for automatic rate adjustments using predetermined formulas that are based in whole or in part on the utility’s revenues in relation to external economic indicators.
+- Formula rate plans allow for automatic rate adjustments using predetermined formulas based in whole or in part on the utility’s revenues in relation to external economic indicators.

 - Performance-based ratemaking gives utilities earnings incentives for achieving specific predetermined performance goals or impose penalties for performance failures.

 - Revenue decoupling and lost revenue adjustment mechanisms adjust rates between rate cases to account for lost revenues as a result of lower sales (see also this chapter’s section on Energy Efficiency Programs).

 - Multi-year rate plans allow for automatic rate changes in years between full rate reviews based on predetermined and approved factors.

 - Future test years use projected costs to set rates based on estimated future expenditures rather than historical costs.

 - Cost trackers allow the recovery of specific costs outside of a rate case.